Skip to main content

 Here is the part that will be uncomfortable for anyone who bought the narrative that Sun Belt markets are the only place to invest.
 The data is clear: the markets that dominated "best of" lists in 2023 and 2024 are scoring poorly in 2026.

-• Austin, TX: HomeReady 21.2 (D), Market Health 4.4 (F).
+• Austin, TX: PropertyIQ Score 18.
 Austin's construction pipeline delivered a historic surge of new supply just as interest rates cooled buyer demand.
-The result is significant oversupply, falling prices, and a market health score that is among the worst in the country.
+The result is significant oversupply, falling prices, and one of the weakest forward-looking demand signals in the country.
 Investors who bought at 2022 peaks are underwater.

-• Phoenix, AZ: HomeReady 22.2 (D), Market Health 8.2 (F).
-Similar story: massive overbuilding combined with a price correction that has wiped out pandemic-era gains for many buyers.
-Inventory levels have spiked and days on market have ballooned.
+• Phoenix, AZ: PropertyIQ Score 45.
+Overbuilding combined with a price correction has wiped out pandemic-era gains for many buyers.
+Inventory levels have spiked and days on market have ballooned, pushing the metro below its state average on a forward-looking basis.

-• Tampa, FL: HomeReady 26.0 (D).
-Rising insurance costs, HOA increases, and a correction in pandemic-era price growth have eroded affordability and investor returns simultaneously.
+• Tampa, FL: PropertyIQ Score 47.
+Rising insurance costs, HOA increases, and a correction in pandemic-era price growth have eroded affordability and investor returns simultaneously, leaving demand momentum just under the Florida state average.

-• Nashville, TN: HomeReady 40.6 (C-).
-Nashville has cooled substantially from its 2021-2022 highs, with rising inventory and slowing rent growth compressing investor margins.
+• Nashville, TN: PropertyIQ Score 52.
+Nashville has cooled substantially from its 2021-2022 highs, with rising inventory and slowing rent growth compressing momentum to roughly its state average, a far cry from the runaway outperformer narrative.

-• Raleigh, NC: HomeReady 42.1 (C-).
-The Research Triangle's strong employment base has not been enough to offset oversupply from aggressive new construction and elevated prices relative to local incomes.
+• Raleigh, NC: The Research Triangle's strong employment base has not been enough to offset oversupply from aggressive new construction and elevated prices relative to local incomes, leaving demand momentum soft.

 The pattern is consistent.
-These markets saw explosive growth, attracted massive capital inflows, triggered construction booms, and are now dealing with the consequences: oversupply, price corrections, and deteriorating market health.
+These markets saw explosive growth, attracted massive capital inflows, triggered construction booms, and are now dealing with the consequences: oversupply, price corrections, and weakening demand momentum.
 The Northeast and Midwest metros on our top 10 list avoided this cycle entirely because they never overheated in the first place.
 Steady demand, constrained supply, and affordable prices create the conditions for sustainable returns, not the highest returns in a single year, but the most reliable returns over time.

 What Sets This Ranking Apart